erikpukinskis/prototype-narrative-editor/README.md

     npm install
     foreman start

-Now open up [http://localhost:5000](http://localhost:5000) in your web browser and you should see the editor!
-Cool!
-That's a legit web server running on your computer.
+Now open up [http://localhost:5000/myserver](http://localhost:5000/myserver) in your web browser and you should see the editor.
+Try typing this in:

-Try changing some code in the narrative.md and running through the process again, starting at the builder.js step.
-Reload your browser and you should see your changes!
+    !
+My Server
+    This code will go into `center.js`:
+        define('myserver', function() {
+          console.log('hi!')
+        })

+Note that you need to press tab to indent the "define" line, but then use spaces to indent further.

+Once you get it typed in, you should see the "hi!" message printed out in your terminal.
+That's your server starting up inside the narrative server.
+Pretty neat!

 Putting it on the intarwebs
 ---------------------------